Oh Dear

 When you click "Via Slack", you'll get redirected to a Slack authorization screen, on which you can choose the channel in your workspace where we should send notifications.

-To demonstrate that the Slack connection is working, we send immediately send a welcome notification to your Slack channel.
+To demonstrate that the Slack connection is working, we immediately send a welcome notification to your Slack channel.
 This is what it looks like:

 In your browser, you'll get redirected to the notification preferences screen.
 Where you can customise that message that you'd like to receive.